spyren/Mecrisp-Cube/sdcard/man/FileSystem.md

 included  ( i*x c-addr u -- j*x )    Interprets the content of the file.

 coredump  ( "name" -- )      Dumps the flash memory (core) into the file &lt;name&gt;.

-user variables which contain file desciptor (pointer address a to file object structure) stdin     ( -- a )           for fs-emit and fs-emit? stdout    ( -- a )           for fs-key and fs-key? stderr    ( -- a )           not used yet

-fs-emit   ( c -- )           Emits a character c to a file (stdout) fs-emit?  ( -- ? )           Ready to send a character to a file? (stdout) fs-key    ( -- c )           Waits for and fetches a character from file. <0 for EOF or error. (stdin) fs-key?   ( -- ? )           Checks if a character is remaining (stdin)
 </pre>

 Words from [redirection.fs](../fsr/redirection.fs)